In Wisconsin, the water we drink is becoming increasingly poisonous.

 And that’s just one of the many threats to clean drinking water.
 The people elected to office, as Wisconsin’s code of ethics states, must uphold the “highest moral principles” in their conduct.
 Yet, somehow, there are lawmakers who seem guided by an inexplicable set of principles in which poisoning a child with toxic water is of less consequence than losing a business contract.

-With a new legislature taking office in January and pressure growing as more families discover they can’t drink water from their taps, now is the time to take action.
+As more families discover they can’t drink water from their taps, now is the time to take action.

 Here’s what you can do: